How Controlling the Variance can Improve Training Stability of Sparsely Activated DNNs and CNNs: Introduction

 \section{Introduction}

-Improving the computational efficiency of ML models is an area of intense investigation \cite{menghani_efficient_2023} in order to both reduce the overall power consumption of these models and to enable their greater deployment on edge-devices.
-The most prevalent techniques include: compact architectures design \cite{howard_mobilenets_2017}, low-rank weight matrices \cite{osawa_accelerating_2017} such as in the popular LoRA framework \cite{hu_lora_2021}, low-precision quantisation \cite{weng_neural_2023} such as in recent GPU hardware, and pruning weight matrices such as \cite{blalock_what_2020} see references therein and \cref{sec:related_work}.
-Here the focus is on a less studied method to improve computational efficiency, that of having highly sparse hidden layers which can be achieved with nonlinear activations that induce the desired level of sparsity \cite{price_deep_2024}.
-This sparse hidden layer framework benefits from automatic computational efficiency gains by requiring only the non-zero hidden layer values and associated columns of the weight matrices which can be trivially implemented in existing hardware.

-Training of DNNs and CNNs with activations that induce high degrees of sparsity, e.g. 85\% and greater, raises some novel initialisation challenges and nonlinear activation designs \cite{price_deep_2024}.
-In its simplest form, the Edge-of-Chaos (EoC) theory considers networks with pre-activation hidden layers given by $h^{(\ell)}=W^{(\ell)} \phi(h^{(\ell -1)}) +b^{(\ell)}$ and studies properties of $h^{(\ell)}$ as a function of $\phi(\cdot)$ and the initialisation of the weights and biases.
+Training of DNNs and CNNs with activations that induce high degrees of sparsity, e.g. 85\% and greater, raises some novel initialisation challenges and nonlinear activation designs \cite{price_deep_2023}.
+In its simplest form, the Edge-of-Chaos (EoC) theory considers networks with pre-activation hidden layers given by $h^{(\ell)}=W^{(\ell)} \phi(h^{(\ell -1)}) +b^{(\ell)}$ and studies properties of $h^{(\ell)}$ as a function of $\phi(\cdot)$.
+This leads to a prescribed an initialisation strategy for the weights and biases.
 In particular, EoC theory describes the limiting distribution of $h^{(\ell)}$ as a mean zero Gaussian process with variance $\mathbb{E}\left[{h^{(\ell)}_i}^2\right]$ and explains how the variance evolves through layers $\ell$.
 This manuscript extends the EoC theory to the study of activations which are zero around the origin by showing for exemplar $\phi(\cdot)$ with control of the parameter $\mathbb{E}\left[{h^{(\ell)}_i}^2\right]$ it is possible to improve the training accuracy and stability of networks and enable even greater sparsity.